August Camp 2024: Central Cascades in Sisters Oregon

 August Camp is a volunteer-run AMC entity.
 This includes transportation from the airport to camp and to trailheads or activities.
 We rent a fleet of minivans such as the Chrysler Pacifica, which our volunteer drivers, aka campers, will drive.
 Please consider being a driver to balance the responsibility among many campers.

 Emergency Contact Info

 Should someone need to contact you in the case of a serious emergency, such as might require your return home, please use your own cell phone as the first line of communication.
-If that is not possible, for emergencies during Camp, July 16 - August 13, 2023, the cell phone of Camp Manager may be used 564-900-0744.
+A dedicated camp phone number for emergencies will be posted prior to camp.

-To ensure your comfort and safety, the equipment list has been updated to accommodate activities and conditions at the 2023 camp and on hikes.
-You must bring required items.
+To ensure your comfort and safety, the equipment list has been updated to accommodate activities and conditions at the 2024 camp and on hikes.
+Definitely bring the required items.
 Keep in mind while you're packing during a heatwave in the city that you will need warm clothing at camp and on the hikes.
 Believe it or not, temperatures can dip below freezing.
-Camp this year is at an elevation of around 1000’ and some hikes may go as high as 7000’.
+Camp this year is at an elevation of around 4000’ and some hikes may go as high as 6000’.
 If you are not properly equipped for a particular hike, you may not be able to participate.
 Snow on many trails is possible.
 Label your belongings!

 - Full set of waterproof rain gear: jacket and rain pants

 - Hiking boots/shoes - strong, comfortable and well broken-in